securing knowledge through sharing

 Saturday, December 31, 2011

-The methods of instruction within the Shojukan come from the common thread of most karate lineages.
+The methods of instruction within our Dojo come from the common thread of most karate lineages.
 Kanga "Tode" Sakugawa (1733-1815) is credited with the foundation of Okinawan Te.
 He was the student of Kusanku, the Chinese agent who was stationed in the Ryukyu Islands.
 Sakugawa was also the teacher of karate's most famous teacher, Sokon "Bushi" Matsumura, who in turn was the teacher of Ankoh Itosu, who developed the "Seito Karate" that was then passed to Japan and from there to the rest of the world.
 The lineage of Itosu Sensei included a virtual who's who in the world of Karate.
 Men like Chosin Chibana, Chomo Hanashiro, Kentsu Yabu, Kanken Toyama, Gichin Funakoshi, Kenwa Mabuni, Hiroshi Kinjo, and Mitani Kazuya have all followed in his steps.

-The methodology within the Shojukan Dojo is also somewhat comprehensive, encompassing the practice of a number of specialized categories of techniques which are ultimately integrated into the syllabus of it's practitioners.
+The methodology within the our Dojo is also somewhat comprehensive, encompassing the practice of a number of specialized categories of techniques which are ultimately integrated into the syllabus of it's practitioners.
 They are the core strategy in the ability to use the four points of survival.....Evade/Receive, Stun, Incapacitate, and Eliminate the opponent.
 Only when these four steps are complete are you safe to engage another opponent, or to move to your ultimate safety.

 These include Tachi waza (stances) and how to move while maintaining balance.
 Central to this theory is the Tai Sabaki, or the ability to change body positions and to evade the attack of your opponent, these are used in conjunction with Uke waza (receiving techniques).